 This week, New York State Assembly Member Rebecca Seawright honored four Roosevelt Islanders as “Women of Distinction.”
-The annual awards take place during women’s history month.
+The annual awards take place during women’s history month in March 2021.

 By David Stone